volkx075/School_District_Analysis/README.md

   ![Scores by School Spending Before](analysis/Scores_By_School_Spending_Before.PNG)\
   After:\
   ![Scores by School Spending After](analysis/Scores_By_School_Spending_After.PNG)\
+  Above shows the scores by school spending, both before and after the removal of 9th graders from Thomas High School.
+There is no change between the two charts.
+This makes     sense because Thomas High is one of 15 schools, plus, the averages and percentages did not change much after the removal of Thomas High’s 9th graders.
   - Scores by school size
   Before:\
   ![Scores by School Size Before](analysis/Scores_By_School_Size_Before.PNG)\
   After:\
   ![Scores by School Size After](analysis/Scores_By_School_Size_After.PNG)\
+  Above shows the scores by school size, both before and after the removal of 9th graders from Thomas High School.
+There is no change between the two charts.
+This makes sense because Thomas High is one of 15 schools, plus, the averages and percentages did not change much after the removal of Thomas High’s 9th graders.
   - Scores by school type
     Before:\
   ![Scores by School Type Before](analysis/Scores_By_School_Type_Before.PNG)\
   After:\
   ![Scores by School Type After](analysis/Scores_By_School_Type_After.PNG)\
+  Above shows the scores by school type, both before and after the removal of 9th graders from Thomas High School.
+There is no change between the two charts.
+This makes sense because Thomas High is one of 15 schools, plus, the averages and percentages did not change much after the removal of Thomas High’s 9th graders.
 ## Summary